oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/address_sanitizer/README.md

 ## Purpose

 The `Address Sanitizer` sample illustrates how to use Address Sanitizer to manage memory errors with the SYCL library.
-Each of the examples shows a different error and how to
+Each of the examples shows a different error and how to initialize it.

 This sample starts with a CPU-oriented application and shows how to use SYCL and several tools to offload regions of the code to a GPU on the target system.

-The guided instructions, found in the [Guided Builds and Offloads](#guided-builds-and-offloads) section, walk you through using Intel® Advisor for offload modeling to identify code regions that can benefit from GPU offload.
-After the initial offload, the instructions walk you through developing an optimization strategy by iteratively optimizing the code based on opportunities exposed Intel® Advisor to run roofline analysis.

 >**Note**: For comprehensive information about oneAPI programming, see the *[Intel® oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide)*.
 (Use search or the table of contents to find relevant information quickly.)